 For a time, my life’s ambition was to kick my Uncle Owen’s ass.

-Owen had three sons.
-Of all of my eleventy-seven cousins on my mom’s side, I was closest with Jim, the middle son of Owen.
+Owen had four sons.
+Of all of my eleventy-seven cousins on my mom’s side, I was closest with Jim, the second-oldest of Owen’s sons.
 One day I walked in the garage at their house just as my uncle kicked Jim to the floor.
+As I recall, Jim and I were both eleven.
 I was horrified.
 My dad spanked me now and then as I grew up, but usually, the only thing that got hurt was my feelings.
 I could not imagine him kicking me or hitting me with a fist.
 For the next month or so, I had nightmares about Owen delivering a roundhouse kick to Jim’s side.